Best Chromebooks 2024: Best overall, best battery life, and more

 $319

-Why we like the Lenovo IdeaPad Slim 3 Chromebook
+Why we like the Lenovo Ideapad Slim 3 Chromebook

-For under $300, the Lenovo IdeaPad Slim 3 Chromebook offers decent performance, fantastic battery life, and a lightweight form factor.
-Inside, you’ll find an MediaTek Kompanio 520 CPU, an ARM Mali-G52 2EE MC2 GPU, 4GB of RAM, and 64GB of eMMC storage.
+For under $300, the Lenovo Ideapad Slim 3 Chromebook offers decent performance, fantastic battery life, and a lightweight form factor.
+Inside, you’ll find a MediaTek Kompanio 520 CPU, an ARM Mali-G52 2EE MC2 GPU, 4GB of RAM, and 64GB of eMMC storage.
 On paper, those specs may not look all that impressive.
 However, when it comes to real-world use, day-to-day performance is perfectly reliable.
 The 47 watt-hour battery also lasted 16 hours on a single charge and it weighs just under three pounds, making it a solid travel companion.
 Not bad for under $300, huh?

-Who should buy the Lenovo IdeaPad Slim 3 Chromebook
+Who should buy the Lenovo Ideapad Slim 3 Chromebook

 Anyone looking for a cheap, serviceable Chromebook.
 It’s not the most innovative Chromebook we’ve ever seen, but it doesn’t have to be.
 It has plenty of power for light use and the battery will keep you going long after your workday or school day ends.
 The inclusion of a 1080p touch display is a nice touch as well, especially given the low price of the machine.
-The 720p webcam is disappointing and you’re only getting 4GB of RAM, but if you’re willing to taper your expectations a bit, then this is a machine that’s well worth considering.
+The 720p webcam is disappointing and you’re only getting 4GB of RAM, but if you’re willing to taper your expectations a bit, then this machine is well worth considering.

 Alternative option: If you’re willing to spend a little extra on a Chromebook with better performance, we’d recommend checking out the $399 Acer Chromebook Plus 515.
 Bootup times are lightning fast and browser-based tasks feel appropriately snappy.
 The typing experience is also lovely and the battery can last up to 13 hours on a single charge.
 The only trade-offs are the boring aesthetics and the thick bezels on the display.